dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 ## Reading in CellRanger Data

-[CellRanger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) software which analyzes Chromium single cell data to align reads, generates feature-barcode matrices, and performs other downstream analyses.
+[CellRanger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) software which analyzes Chromium single cell data to align reads, generates feature-bar code matrices, and performs other downstream analyses.
 CellRanger is provided by 10X Genomics.
-In this workshop, we will read in the feature-barcode matrix produced by CellRanger and will perform the downstream analysis using Seurat.
+In this workshop, we will read in the feature-bar code matrix produced by CellRanger and will perform the downstream analysis using Seurat.

 ### Liver Atlas

 In this lesson, we will read in a subset of data from the [Liver Atlas](https://livercellatlas.org/index.php), which is described in their [Cell paper](https://www.cell.com/cell/fulltext/S0092-8674(21)01481-1).
 Briefly, the authors performed scRNASeq on liver cells from mice and humans, identified cell types, clustered them, and made the data publicly available.
-We have subsampled this data to contain 25% of the cells in the original analysis to reduce memory usage and speed up the analysis time for this workshop.
+We have sub-sampled this data to contain 25% of the cells in the original analysis to reduce memory usage and speed up the analysis time for this workshop.

 We will be working with a subset of the mouse liver data.
 Before the workshop, you should have downloaded the data from <NEED TO FILL THIS IN> and placed it in your `data` directory.
-Go to the [Setup](../setup) page for instuctions on how to download the data files.
+Go to the [Setup](../setup) page for instructions on how to download the data files.

 > TBD: Not sure where to host the files.
 Box requires a complex authentication process that I don't want to put the users through.
 Github has 100 MB file size limit.
 Looking into a cloud bucket, which we would need to pay monthly fees for.
 Maybe we put the data on figshare?